 Mission & History

-We protect customers, foster competition, and promote high quality infrastructure.
+We protect consumers, foster competition, and promote high quality infrastructure.

 What We Do:

-The Public Utility Commission of Texas regulates the state's electric, telecommunication, and water and sewer utilities, implements respective legislation, and provides customer assistance in resolving consumer complaints.
+The Public Utility Commission of Texas regulates the state's electric, telecommunication, and water and sewer utilities, implements respective legislation, and provides consumer assistance in resolving complaints.

 In 1975, the Texas Legislature enacted the Public Utility Regulatory Act (PURA) and created the Public Utility Commission of Texas (PUC) to provide statewide regulation of the rates and services of electric and telecommunications utilities.
 Although the PUC originally regulated water utilities, jurisdiction was transferred to the Texas Water Commission in 1986.
 Significant legislation enacted by the Texas Legislature in 1995, along with the Federal Telecommunications Act of 1996 (FTA), dramatically changed the PUC's role by allowing for competition in telecommunications wholesale and retail services, and by creating a competitive electric wholesale market.
-In 1999, the Texas Legislature provided for the restructuring of the electric utility industry, allowing certain customers electric choice.
+In 1999, the Texas Legislature provided for the restructuring of the electric utility industry, allowing certain consumers electric choice.